FGiannini95/PruebaTecnica-Oxygen/README.md

    - npm run dev
 6. Control + click on the terminal message like this (the port may be different):
    - Local:   http://localhost:5173/
+## Videos
+- You can see my explication of the project in the following link: https://www.youtube.com/watch?v=2sQg8ZzTwtc